Which version of BIND do I want to download and install? (Superseded)

 Many BIND installations manage this by upgrading and monitoring one or more servers in advance of upgrading their entire fleet.

 First you need to evaluate which version is going to be best for you in the long term.
-If you haven't already, read this earlier section: Which version should I aim to be running?
+If you haven't already, read the earlier section: Which version should I be running?
 It's quite likely (but not certain) that the Extended Release Versions are going to be the ones most suitable for you.

 Now that you have your 'target' version decided, here are some important tips: